 The most ineffective presentations consist of reading a series of PowerPoint slides or handout bullets.
 How boring, and what a waste of time for listeners who can read!
 Use audio-visual aids to simplify information and provide an "anchor" for recalling the presented information later.
 Audio, video, graphics, marker boards, flip charts, handouts, etc. are a presenter's best friends!
-Lecture, even with PowerPoint, as little as possible but never for more than 45 minutes.
+Lecture, even with PowerPoint, as little as possible but never for more than 15 minutes without an instructional aid.
+Add "Wows" - audio-visuals - to keep your audience engaged.